sotrh/learn-wgpu/docs/news/26.0.1/readme.md

 loop where on systems where the [devicePixelRatio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) is greater than `1` which means when wgpu resizes the canvas with `surface.configure()`, winit emits and event and reports it as bigger than what wgpu is using.
-This causes the demo code to call `surface.confiure()` again.
+This causes the demo code to call `surface.configure()` again.
 This loop goes on until the surface size exceeds the maximum values that wgpu supports causing wgpu to panic.
 Here's the [tracking issue](https://github.com/gfx-rs/wgpu/issues/7938#issuecomment-3079523549) in case you're interested.
 In the mean time users have found a work around